 RE1.8: What exactly justifies the 'semi' in the presented technique?
 I assume it is the selection of the connected component, that represents the bone (Step II)?
 Please clarify.

-Indeed, the selection of connected component requires manual intervention, as does tuning of edge detection parameters.
-The following text has been added on Page 8 for clarification: “The semi-automated approach required manual intervention at two stages: one-time optimization of edge detection parameters for the given image contrast and resolution, and manual selection of labeled components representing the bone edges of interest in the reference frame (once per dataset).“
+Thank you for seeking clarification.
+Indeed, the selection of connected component requires manual intervention, as does the tuning of edge detection parameters.
+To clarify this point in the manuscript, the following text has been added on Page 8: “The semi-automated approach required manual intervention at two stages: one-time optimization of edge detection parameters for the given image contrast and resolution, and manual selection of labeled components representing the bone edges of interest in the reference frame, performed once per dataset.”

 Results

 RE1.9: You mention the duration of both, manual and semi-automatic segmentation approaches.
 On what kind of machine was this measured?

 Processing times were estimated during the development and validation of the method.
-For manual segmentation, timing was estimated using a stopwatch during the segmentation process.
-For the semi-automated approach, processing times includes both the computation steps (edge detection, transformation optimization) and manual interventions (parameter selection, component labelling), and was estimated on a standard desktop workstation with Python (start to end of the processing script).
-The reported times represent typical processing duration observed across the datasets.
-This information is added in the manuscript on Page 9:
+For manual segmentation, processing time was estimated using a stopwatch during the process.
+For the semi-automated approach, processing time includes both the computation steps (edge detection, transformation optimization) and manual interventions (parameter selection, component labelling), and was estimated on a standard desktop workstation with Python (start to end of the processing script).
+The reported processing times represent typical durations observed across the datasets.
+The following information was added to the manuscript on Page 9:

-e semi-automated approach, processing times were measured on a standard desktop workstation running Python, including both computation steps (edge detection, transformation optimization) and manual interventions (parameter selection, component labelling).
-“RE1.10: Figures 3 and 4 use the same colors for different things (femur/tibia and semi-auto/manual) please use different colors to avoid confusion.
-We thank the reviewer for the suggestion.
+“For manual segmentation, processing time was estimated using a stopwatch; for semi-automated segmentation, processing time was measured on a standard desktop workstation running Python and included both computation steps (edge detection and transformation optimization) and manual interventions (parameter selection and component labelling).”

+RE1.10: Figures 3 and 4 use the same colors for different things (femur/tibia and semi-auto/manual) please use different colors to avoid confusion.

+Thank you for this suggestion.
 The colors in Figure 4 have been modified as shown below:

 RE1.11: I am unsure how the data points in Fig4 are generated.
 From Fig3 I assume there is about 30 frames for a full flexion cycle.
 Fig4 only shows 10 for a half-cycle.
 How exactly are data from different frames (and subjects) combined?

-Thank you for the clarification request.
-Regarding the frame count, Figure 3 shows 8 frames out of a total of 28 frames (index 0 to 27).
-Regarding Figure 4, since different subjects achieved different ranges of motion and therefore had different numbers of frames, we binned the normalized flexion cycle into 10% intervals and averaged displacement values within each bin across all datasets.
+Thank you for seeking clarification.
+Regarding Figure 3, 8 frames out of a total of 28 frames (index 0 to 27) are shown.
+Regarding Figure 4, different subjects achieved different ranges of knee motion, resulting in different numbers of frames.
+To deal with this, we binned the normalized flexion cycle into 10% intervals and averaged displacement values within each bin across all datasets.

-The following text has been added in Section 2.3 on Page 9 to claify the binning process: ‘ Due to inter-subject variations in frame counts resulting from these motion variations, the normalized percentage data were binned into 10% intervals (0-10%, 10-20%, etc.), with displacement values averaged within each bin across all datasets. ‘
+To clarify these points in the manuscript, the following text has been added on Page 9 (Section 2.3): “Due to inter-participant variations in frame counts resulting from these motion variations, the normalized flexion cycle data were binned into 10% intervals (i.e., 0-10%, 10-20%, etc.), with displacement values averaged within each bin across all datasets.”